admin-shell-io/aas-specs-iec61360/README.md

  "Specification of the Asset Administration Shell: Part 3a - **Version 3.1.0**".
 *Use this release if you want to work with the latest specified AAS version.*

+Note: The schema for this data specification is included as embedded data specification in the release of [IDTA-01001-3-1](https://github.com/admin-shell-io/aas-specs-metamodel) or its bugfix releases
 ## Contributing

 Feature requests, reports about inconsistencies, mistakes *etc.* are highly